expectedtodie/expectedtodie/_posts/2024-01-14-expectedtodie-part9.md

 <img src="/images/blog/TaylorWedding.jpeg" width="300px">

 My focus has been more along the spiritual line, exploring with an open mind everything from presence to the "law of attraction", manifestation, meditation, soul contracts, previous lives, multi-verse, etc.  This really has nothing to do with the cancer, which I give little thought to, if it is indeed still there.
 It is about life, why we are here and where we are going and how I am meant to live.
+One thing I keep in mind, at least for me, is this lesson I've learned: love is greater than any doctrine, religious or political.

-The lesson worth mentioning this time that is important spiritually and medically and for pretty much every part of life is to have an open mind.
+Another lesson worth mentioning this time that is important spiritually and medically and for pretty much every part of life is to have an open mind.
 I think it's hard to go wrong with an open-minded attitude and you never know what you will find.

+Onward to 2024.
+Life awaits!

 ## Lessons Learned: